sanic-org/sanic-guide/src/en/guide/how-to/sqlalchemy.md

 ```

-> If you are using 1.3 version of SQLAlchemy, we suggest [GINO](https://github.com/python-gino/gino)
+> If you are using 1.3 version of SQLAlchemy, we suggest [GINO](https://github.com/python-gino/gino).

+> There are some other good ORM frameworks like [Tortoise ORM](https://tortoise-orm.readthedocs.io/en/latest/examples/sanic.html), which has a Django-ORM-like api, can be used with Sanic too.